 What do you do when students say, “Just check my grammar”?

-- Respond positively. (“Sure, we can take a look at the language stuff…).
-Lectures about how we teach proofreading strategies or how we don’t really do grammar in the writing center put students on the defensive when they have a legitimate need for feedback on their language proficiency.
+- Respond positively. (“Sure, we can take a look at the language stuff…”).
+Lectures about how we teach proofreading strategies or how we don’t really do grammar in the writing center put students on the defensive when they have a legitimate need for feedback on their language use.
 Just say yes, and move on to the next step.

 - Elicit other concerns. (“What else would you like to talk about today?
 Are you still working on the content?”).
 Students will often identify quite a range of concerns with simple prompting at the beginning of the session, especially after they’ve been reassured that you’ll help them identify problems with a language they’re still learning.

-- Ask for an overview. (“Before we get started, could you tell me about what you’re working on and what you’ve included so far?”).
+- Ask for an overview. (“Tell me about what you’re working on and where you are in the process.”).
 Explaining their writing project (the assignment and the text so far) gives students the chance to produce “comprehensible output”—a chance to use the English language to express their thoughts clearly and to make themselves understood.
 We know that language learners are able to understand a lot more than they are able to spontaneously produce in a foreign language, and it’s really hard work to express complex thoughts sufficiently in a language that’s not your own.
 By asking questions, by listening carefully, and by asking follow-up questions, you can help students work through the process of communicating clearly in English, and you can give yourself a mental framework of the project that will be helpful when language questions arise in specific parts of the text.